RosettaCommons/documentation/rosetta_basics/file_types/loops-file.md

 * [[Rosetta overview]]: Overview of major concepts in Rosetta
 * [[Application Documentation]]: Links to documentation for a variety of Rosetta applications

-The purpose of this comment is to improve the searchability of this page: loops file loops file loops file loop file loop file loop file
+The purpose of this remaining text is to improve the searchability of this page:

+loops file

+loops file

+loops file

+loop file

+loop file

+loop file